galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >    - *"BAM is paired end"*: `Yes`
 >
 >    > ### {% icon comment %} What is the purpose of the method we have chosen for the de-duplication?
 >    > `UMI-tools deduplication` has several methods.
 The method we have picked is called the  **adjacency** method.
-For detailed information have a look [here](https://doi.org/10.1101/gr.209601.116).
+For detailed information have a look at method descriptions of   [UMI-tools](https://doi.org/10.1101/gr.209601.116).
 For a brief explanation: the method fuses reads together when they have the same coordinates and the same UMI.
 However, sequencing errors can occur in the UMI.
-Thus, in the **adjacency** method we fuse also UMIs that differ in a maximal number of characters and where we identify a lot of copies, i.e., the method creates clusters of nodes, a node for each individual UMI, and fuses these nodes based on the hamming distance and read counts.
+Thus, in the **adjacency** method we fuse also UMIs that differ in a maximal number of characters and where we identify a lot of copies, i.e., the method creates clusters of nodes, a node for each individual UMI, and fuses these nodes based on the [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) and read counts.
 >    >
 >    {: .comment}
 >